AvailLang/Avail/avail-plugin/README.md

 ## Overview
 The plugin provides:
- * The inclusion of the `avail:avail-core` dependency in the `implementation` `Configuration` of your project.
  * Initializes your Avail Roots directory, or uses a default.
  * Initializes your Avail Repositories directory, or uses a default.
- * Includes the Avail Standard Library, `avail:avail-stdlib` as an Avail Root for your Avail project by default but permits opting out of using the Avail Standard Library.
+ * Optionally includes the Avail Standard Library, `avail:avail-stdlib`, either the most recent version or the version of your choice as an Avail Root for your Avail project by default but permits opting out of using the Avail Standard Library.
  * A human-readable printable configuration of your Avail Project.
- * Provides access to Gradle task that will launch an Avail Workbench.
+ * Provides access to Gradle task that will launch a customizable Avail Workbench.

 ## Setup
 To make the plugin accessible you must insure you include the following in the